EnderQIU/ooi3-remastered/README.md

 This branch use API version 4.2.0.2 and its default iframe plugin is html5 which is supported by all modern desktop and mobile devices.
 Since its a new API version, I'm quite not sure what would happen under it.
 Any issue or pull requests are welcomed.

+## Demo Website
+You can visit this [demo website](http://ooi.enderqiu.cn/) with part of features except HTTPS.
+We highly recommend you deploy this site on the VPS owned by yourself with HTTPS if you are worried aboute some security problems.
+~~The real reason is the demo site uses CDN to accelerate traffic which can incur a high cost.~~

+## Dependency
+- The memory is suggested to be higher than 512MB if you switch on the Redis-File-Cache.
+- Ubuntu 16.04 with bbr.
+(Recommend, other OS is ok.
+BBR can show a better traffic performance.)
+- Nginx
+- Supervisor
+- uwsgi
+- python 3.5 or higher

+## Deploy
+Please refer to the config files in the `doc/` directory.

 ## Trouble Shooter
 1. Q: Any *Permission Denied* error: